-There will be three online proctored unit exams throughout the course of the semester.
 (Please reference the course schedule for exact dates.)

-- All unit exams are found within MLP and are comprised of questions that must be completed within 45 consecutive minutes.
-Exams cannot be opened, saved, and returned to at a later time. - You may use an approved scientific calculator (see list of approved calculators in Materials section), approved formula sheets, and blank scratch paper which will be provided.
-No additional materials are allowed. - The approved formula sheets will be supplied by your instructor and lab tutors for all exams.
-These sheets are identical to the ones posted in Blackboard. - All exams are taken in the Math Computer Lab (PKH 308) on the UTA campus during your regularly scheduled class time or announced alternative time frame.
-You must have your MavID with you on exam day and will be required to sign in upon entering and exiting the lab. - You may not leave the room during an exam. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.
+- You may use an approved calculator (see list of approved calculators in Materials section), approved formula page, and blank scratch paper which will be provided.
+No additional materials are allowed. - You must have your MavID with you on exam day. - You may not leave the room during an exam. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.